 - Sales slips

 - Company cars

-- Use Click to Chat (links directly into the messaging app)!
+2. Use Click to Chat (links directly into the messaging app)!

 WhatsApp newsletter is a perfect solution that complements the classic newsletter sent by e-mail.
-It is not only a more personal way of communication with your clients but it is also a very effective and simple platform.
+It is not only a more personal way of communication with your clients, but it is also a very effective and simple platform.

+Another plus is that customers can be retained in the long term.
+Also keep in mind that the costs of reaching customers again and again are significantly lower.
 In the post-cookie and post-retargeting times, customers who have saved the contact in their address book are worth their weight in gold.